 TORCH Advocacy for Rural Hospitals

-The TORCH mission statement is “to be the voice and principal advocate for rural and community hospitals in Texas and to provide leadership in addressing the special needs and issues of these hospitals.”
+TORCH is “the voice and principal advocate for rural and community hospitals in Texas and provides leadership in addressing the special needs and issues of our hospitals.”

-TORCH carries out that mission statement through it advocacy in two primary action areas:
+TORCH carries out that mission statement through it's advocacy in two primary action areas:

 1. Promote, support, and advocate for state and federal legislation, rules, regulations, and funding that assists Texas rural hospitals with operational issues and financing, and helps them carry out their mission to serve their communities.

-2. Oppose laws, rules, regulations and funding cuts that create operational and financing problems for Texas rural hospitals.
+2. Oppose laws, rules, regulations and funding cuts that create operational and financing burdens for Texas rural hospitals.

 The TORCH advocacy effort is very much member driven at a grassroots level.
 Member hospitals set the advocacy agenda through their input and prioritize efforts on a consensus basis.
 Member hospitals also lead the advocacy efforts with the support of professional staff by outreach and communications to their elected officials.

-The TORCH mission statement is “to be the voice and principal advocate for rural and community hospitals in Texas and to provide leadership in addressing the special needs and issues of these hospitals.”
+TORCH is “the voice and principal advocate for rural and community hospitals in Texas and provides leadership in addressing the special needs and issues of our hospitals.”

-TORCH carries out that mission statement through it advocacy in two primary action areas:
+TORCH carries out that mission statement through it's advocacy in two primary action areas:

 1. Promote, support, and advocate for state and federal legislation, rules, regulations, and funding that assists Texas rural hospitals with operational issues and financing, and helps them carry out their mission to serve their communities.

-2. Oppose laws, rules, regulations and funding cuts that create operational and financing problems for Texas rural hospitals.
+2. Oppose laws, rules, regulations and funding cuts that create operational and financing burdens for Texas rural hospitals.

 The TORCH advocacy effort is very much member driven at a grassroots level.
 Member hospitals set the advocacy agenda through their input and prioritize efforts on a consensus basis.
 Member hospitals also lead the advocacy efforts with the support of professional staff by outreach and communications to their elected officials.